benduong2001/dsproject_font_decorator/README.md

   * K-means clustering,
   * Principal Component Analysis and other linear algebra topics such as cosine similarity,
   * Spectral embedding, with a visit of Laplacian Eigenmaps,
-* Convolutional Neural Networks to classify images of letters on font group
+* Convolutional Neural Network to classify images of letters on font group